 The small house sat alone on a dead end road.
 Paint peeled from the weathered siding and golden weeds sighed against the foundation.
-A small porch sagged in front of a rusty screen door that squeaked and swung when the breeze blew.
+A porch sagged in front of a rusty screen door that squeaked and swung when the breeze blew.
 Blank windows stared out, reflecting the line of fire that was the horizon.

 Katelina pulled her little red car off into the weeds and stared at her final destination.
-This had to be one of the dumbest things she’d ever done – second only to the night she’d picked Patrick up in the bar and taken him home.
+This had to be one of the dumbest things she’d ever done – second only to the night she’d picked up Patrick in the bar and taken him home.

 “What am I doing?”

-She shut the car off and started to get out, but stopped.
+She shut the car off and started to get out, then stopped.
 Should she really take all of her stuff with her?
 Her purse, her ID’s – her money?
 What if someone really was there, waiting to mug her?
 Wouldn’t that be a stupid thing to do?

 “Not any stupider then coming in the first place,” she mumbled as she dug out her phone.
 She cast about for a suitable hiding place for her purse and finally jammed the thing under the seat.